 By speaking individually to each developer in the team, it allows those developers the chance to describe how things are going and where things can be improved.
 It also opens the door to them airing any frustrations that they may have and gives you the opportunity to respond.
-This should not be undervalued as you need good relationship with each developer for this merging process to work.
+This should not be undervalued as you need a good relationship with each developer for this merging process to work.

 Ok, so having gained an understanding, in theory, for how things were going, I needed to understand how things were in practice.
 So I spent some time looking at the code of the project and attempted to analyse in code how the team was structured and how that matched up with what I had been told.
-This leads as on our second merging rule:
+This leads us on our second merging rule:

 2. Understand how things are

-In order to make the most impact in the shortest period of time you need to make sure that you properly understand the current state of affairs.
+In order to make the most impact in the shortest period of time, you need to make sure that you properly understand the current state of affairs.
 People have a tendency to sugarcoat issues that they feel personally responsible for and focus on what they perceive to be the failures of others, especially if those failures are holding them back.
 As developers we have a wonderful counterweight to this in that we can open up a project and if we spend enough time on it, understand exactly how things are without having to only depend solely on people's personal opinions.

 Ok, so armed with the knowledge of how everyone felt things were going and how the project was structured in code, it was time to work out how the two teams could be merged.
-From the information I had gained from the first two rules I could see that the teams had moved apart in the development approach.
-Ideally, we would have continued to keep the two team separate and worked to move the two teams to having the same development processes.
-However due to the approaching deadline this wasn't an option so I had to figure out how to integrate to the teams in the smoothest way into the existing development process and work on the introducing a new development process later.
-I straight down with some of my colleagues and draw some possible approaches on the white boards.
+From the information, I had gained from the first two rules I could see that the teams had moved apart in the development approach.
+Ideally, we would have continued to keep the two team separate and worked to move the two teams to have the same development processes.
+However due to the approaching deadline, this wasn't an option so I had to figure out how to integrate to the teams in the smoothest way into the existing development process and work on the introducing a new development process later.
+I straight down with some of my colleagues and draw some possible approaches on the whiteboards.
 The big bang approach of merging was quickly ruled out as it was felt that adding so many new developers to the project would cause it to grind to a halt.
 It was decided that the best approach here was to introduce the new developers over the course of 4 weeks.
 This leads us to our third merging rule: